The Most Underrated Fishing Lure of All Time: The Twister Tail Grub

 Fishing expert Alex Johnson goes over gear considerations, rigging tips, and fishing techniques so you can utilize this amazing lure and have some fun on the water!

 The twister tail grub, also known by many other names, such as the swimmin’ grub, mister twister, twisty tail jig, or curly tail to name a few, has to be my favorite fishing lure of all time.
 I first started using them when I was a teenager to break the habit of only using live bait, and it revolutionized my tackle box.
 I was catching a lot more fish because of them, and it increased my confidence on the water until I eventually branched out to other lures and techniques.
-Make no mistake though, to this day I never leave to go fishing without a few various colors in my tackle box, and I probably use them more than anything else for smallmouth bass and crappie.
+Make no mistake though, to this day I never leave to go fishing without a few various colors like yellow and white pearl in my tackle box, and I probably use them more than anything else for smallmouth bass and crappie.
 I almost dare to say it’s a crutch, but hey, if it ain’t broke, don’t fix it!

 When I was about 15 or 16, I was fishing at a popular spot on a river close to home hoping to catch a smallmouth.
 I tried several different random lures with no luck, and the spinning rod I had at the time was more suited for catfish, so it was lousy at casting small lures, but I didn’t realize that at the time.
 Any onlooker would have gathered I had no idea what I was doing, and pretty soon, after struggling to make any progress, I noticed an older gentleman was consistently catching smallmouth after smallmouth standing in the same spot.
 “What is he doing that I’m not?”
 I thought.
 He must have noticed me staring at him in amazement, or he simply felt sorry for me, because he came over to talk to me and showed me what he was using.
 “Just cast them into the riffle and reel it in real slow along the bottom.
 The hardest part is telling what's a rock and what’s a fish, but you’ll catch ‘em” he said.
-Then he gave me a handful of white 2” twister tail grubs already rigged with 1/16th ounce jig heads.
+Then he gave me a handful of white 2” twister tail plastic grubs already rigged with 1/16th ounce jig heads.
 You would have thought he gave me a million dollars because I remember saying thank you several times with the biggest smile on my face.
 After that, I started using twister tail grubs almost exclusively for a while and caught just about everything from smallmouth, largemouth, sauger, crappie, and even a couple of catfish.

 What You Can Catch